History of tattooing: The Tattoo Renaissance

+21st century

 Tattoos have experienced a resurgence in popularity in many parts of the world, particularly in Europe, Japan, and North and South America.
 The growth in tattoo culture has seen an influx of new artists into the industry, many of whom have technical and fine arts training.
 Coupled with advancements in tattoo pigments and the ongoing refinement of the equipment used for tattooing, this has led to an improvement in the quality of tattoos being produced.

-Star Stowe (Miss February 1977) was the first Playboy Playmate with a visible tattoo on her centerfold.

 During the 2000s, the presence of tattoos became evident within pop culture, inspiring television shows such as A&E's Inked and TLC's Miami Ink and LA Ink.
 In addition, many celebrities have made tattoos more acceptable in recent years.

 Contemporary art exhibitions and visual art institutions have featured tattoos as art through such means as displaying tattoo flash, examining the works of tattoo artists, or otherwise incorporating examples of body art into mainstream exhibits.
 One such 2009 Chicago exhibition, Freaks & Flash, featured both examples of historic body art as well as the tattoo artists who produced it.

 In 2010, 25% of Australians under age 30 had tattoos.
 Mattel released a tattooed Barbie doll in 2011, which was widely accepted, although it did attract some controversy.